 The lakes covered Phase one of ARC-Lake, and indeed all lakes, only cover a small fraction of the Earth's surface.
 Therefore compression techniques are applied to reduce the memory storage requirements of the mask.
 The mask is stored in a hierarchical data structure, with three levels of increasing resolution as detailed in Table 2.
 By storing only the full resolution mask for 0.1° resolution cells that contain lakes, the hierarchical data structure greatly reduces the storage requirements for this mask.
-The land/water mask is available in NetCDF format from an online data repository (details to be specified in v1.1 of this document).
+The land/water mask is available in NetCDF format from an online data repository (MacCallum and Merchant, 2011c).